Close

 Cognitive Development

 Cognitive development means the development of thinking, reasoning, and problem-solving skills.
 Cognitive development makes sure that a child grows both mentally and emotionally.
-If you are wondering how your 5-year-old kid’s brain development may be taking place, well, here’s what may be happening:
+If you are wondering how your 5-year-old kid’s brain development may be taking place, well, here’s a cognitive development checklist for 5-year-olds (3):

 A five-year-old kid playing with blocks